retu2libc/QEMU-Octeon-MIPS64/README.md

 You may be wondering why I have included the unpacked qemu-1.0.1 files...

-The answer is that I am backporting fixes I deem necessary to core functionality not present in the tar archives online.
-You *theoretically* just use the tar file
+The answer is that I am backporting fixes I deem necessary to core functionality
+not present in the tar archives online.

+You could *theoretically* just use the tar file

 # TODO:
 1.)
 Fix the paper's linux patch as well